audaciaconsulting/.github/CONTRIBUTING.md

 Before submitting a pull request, please ensure that the changes have been documented in the relevant `CHANGELOG.md`

+### Versioning

+Audacia libraries previously utilised a versioning system that would automatically iterate the patch numbers in instances where neither the major or minor number had been altered and determined if a package was to be marked as prerelease based on the branch name (a name other than `main` or `master`).
+This functionality has been removed in favour of a manual system where the branch is tagged and released under whatever version number has been entered in either the CSPROJ or package.json.
+Update version numbers according to the significance of the change being added.
+To mark a version as `prerelease`, add the to the end of the number `-prerelease`.

 ## License

 By contributing to the Audacia project, you agree that your contributions will be licensed under the [MIT License](https://mit-license.org/).